10 (Southern Cross Austereo): Logos

 Southern Cross's first networked logo produced and used across its regional stations was in 2002, featuring the word Southern Cross below Network Ten's logo.
 This logo was used across the network until 2005, when a new logo was introduced featuring a blue and yellow star with the word Ten added beside Southern Cross.
-This logo has been used since, and was launched concurrently with similarly designed logos on Southern Cross' Seven-affiliated stations and across Southern Cross Broadcasting's other assets.
+This logo was used between 2005 and 2016, and was launched concurrently with similarly designed logos on Southern Cross' Seven-affiliated stations and across Southern Cross Broadcasting's other assets.

-Once Southern Cross switched affiliation to Nine, the channel started using Nine branding.
+Once Southern Cross switched affiliation to Nine on 1 July 2016, the channel switched to using full time Nine branding.

-Following the reversal of the 2016 regional affiliation switch in July 2021, the channel switched to using full time Ten branding.
+Following the reversal of the 2016 regional affiliation switch on 1 July 2021, the channel switched to using full time 10 branding.